Streamaxia/Android-Open-SDK/README.md

 ## Introduction
 [Streamaxia OpenSDK](https://www.streamaxia.com/opensdk-android-rtmp-library/) is an easy to integrate, low-latency live video streaming library for iOS and Android mobile apps.
 Open live video broadcast – not limited to any specific CDN, RTMP Media Server or proprietary protocols.
 Drag, Drop & Go Live on Facebook, YouTube, Twitch, Twitter, Microsoft Azure, Adobe Media Server, Wowza, Red5, Sewise and more!

-This is a short programming guide about how to test Streamaxia OpenSDK library using our demo iOS project.
+This is a short programming guide about how to test Streamaxia OpenSDK library using our demo Android project.

 [Try and order Streamaxia OpenSDK today!](https://www.streamaxia.com/opensdk-pricing/)